fcumay/Neural-Network/lab2/README.md

   LRP can read information from file, so you should input your letter into example-file.
 Use only '*' and '.' symbols

-  Be carefull LRP know only letters from templates, if you input unknown letter and run program LRP will send error-message.
+  Be carefull LRP know only letters from templates.
+If you input unknown letter and run program LRP will send error-message.